Book A Speaker

 Bring our Museum’s stories to you

-The American Civil War Museum offers a menu of programs available for organizations to book or schedule.
-Explore the topic categories below, or contact us if you have a special request.
+The American Civil War Museum offers various programs for organizations to book or schedule.
+Explore the categories below or contact us for special requests.

 Great For: Educational Institutions, Corporate Groups, Senior Groups, Families & Friends, Girl Scout/Boy Scout Troops, Tourist Groups, History Clubs and Enthusiasts, Community Organizers